BSC Young Boys: 2005–2018: In the new Wankdorf Stadium

+2018–present: Return to dominance

 On 28 April 2018, following a 2–1 home win over Luzern, Young Boys were confirmed as 2017–18 Swiss Super League champions, their first league title in 32 years.

 On 28 August 2018, Young Boys qualified to UEFA Champions League Group stage for the first time in their history, after defeating Dinamo Zagreb with a 3–2 aggregate score in play-off round.

 In April 2019, Young Boys secured their 13th title in club history.
 In the next season, manager Gerardo Seoane led the club to a domestic double, delivering their 14th league title (their third in a row) and seventh cup title and first in over 30 years.
 The club would go on win the league title again in the 2020–21 season.
 Seoane left to join Bundesliga club Bayer 04 Leverkusen following the 2021 title success and was replaced by former Huddersfield Town and Schalke 04 manager David Wagner on 10 June 2021.

 Under Wagner, Young Boys were able to qualify for the Champions League group stage, beating Slovan Bratislava, Cluj, and Ferencváros in the qualifier.
 They were seeded into Group F with Atalanta, Villarreal, and English giants Manchester United.
-In their first game in the Champions League, YB shocked Manchester United, beating them 2-1 thanks to a goal by Jordan Pefok in the 95th minute.
+In their first game in the Champions League, YB shocked Manchester United, beating them 2–1 thanks to a goal by Jordan Pefok in the 95th minute.
 The team was unable to continue their good performance and exited the tournament in last place of their group.

 The harsh schedule in the first half of the season took its toll on the team and by the winter break, they saw themselves only in third place in the Super League, eleven points behind leader FC Zürich.
 Despite gaining 15 points in seven games after the break and overtaking FC Basel in second place, their deficit to the leader expanded to 15 points.
-In particular, a last minute equalizer by Grasshopper and giving away a 3-0 lead to FC St. Gallen worried club management.
+In particular, a last minute equalizer by Grasshopper and giving away a 3–0 lead to FC St. Gallen worried club management.
 David Wagner was released by mutual agreement on 7 March 2022.
-In the interim, assistant coach Matteo Vanetta will take over coaching duties until the end of the season.
+In the interim, assistant coach Matteo Vanetta took over coaching duties until the end of the season.

 On 2 June 2022, Raphaël Wicky was announced as the new head coach for the upcoming season.
+In his first season, he achieved the domestic double, winning the clubs eight cup and 16th Swiss championship.
+On 4 March 2024, he was dismissed as head coach due to stagnating results, with U21 coach Joël Magnin taking over on an interim basis.